VenLL/tswd-portfolio-Ven/final-project-part-three.md

 ## The audience
 I tried clarifying my intended audience to be people who will visit hospitals and are looking to select hospitals.
-I thus reduced the use of data jargon and tried to use succinct language and simple graphs and images to help this intended audience understand my data story.
+I thus reduced the use of data jargon and tried to use succinct language and simple graphs and images to help this intended audience gain a better understanding of my data story.

 ## References